genevate/style_guides/programming/basic.md

 - Avoid leaving trailing whitespace.
 - Remove spaces from blank lines.
 - End every file with a blank new line.
-- Write tests that demonstration passing and failing requirements.
+- Write tests that demonstrate passing and failing requirements.

 ## Sandi Metz' Rules